 - State of the Storefronts Legislation: The City is now required to conduct a comprehensive analysis of neighborhood commercial corridors every five years.
 Very little data exists about commercial spaces in the city, which means we have a very unclear picture of how vast our commercial vacancy issue is.
-This legislation – the State of the Storefronts – gives policymakers and advocates the necessary information to create meaningful protections for New York’s commercial tenants.
+The State of the Storefronts will give policymakers and advocates the necessary information to create meaningful protections for New York’s commercial tenants.

 New Yorker: Casa Adela and the Dreams of Loisaida | Dec.
 30, 2021